code7studio/towallet-php/README.md

     }
     ```

-2. Then run the following command to install the towallet-php library:
+2. Then run the following command to install the ToWallet-PHP library:
     ```
     composer install
     ```